 We are seeking ways to improve the efficiency of new and existing homes while ensuring that we don’t make them less affordable for those who want to live in them.

-- The provision of affordable, quality and sustainable housing in the city has increased so that lower income families are able to live centrally and have easy access to employment and services in town centres
+- The provision of affordable, quality and sustainable housing in the city, shall have increased; enabling lower income families to live centrally and have easy access to employment and services.

-- Exeter has launched a Local Retraining Scheme for sustainable construction, enabling workers to adapt to the demand for skills such as retrofitting for energy efficiency
+- Exeter shall have launched a Local Retraining Scheme for sustainable construction, enabling workers to adapt to the demand for skills such as retrofitting for energy efficiency purposes.

-- Exeter policy supports housing design features which create a healthy environment that promotes wellbeing as a standard requirement.
+- Exeter planning policy shall support housing design features which create a healthy environment and promote wellbeing as standard.